Parenting tips to help kids be more optimistic especially in uncertain, anxious times.

 Research at Australia’s Royal Children’s Hospital in Melbourne finds optimistic teens may be somewhat less likely to be depressed than their peers.

+It’s all the reasons why I chose Optimism as the 7th Essential Character Strength of Thrivers.
 So, roll up your sleeves, and let’s get started on a serious parenting venture: Helping our children develop more positive outlooks about their world.
 Here are seven solutions to turn your child’s negative attitude into more a positive outlook and make a lasting difference on his or her life.
+You will find more evidence-based strategies to increase your children’s optimism and reduce pessimistic thinking in Chapter 7 of my book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine.

 1. Curb That Negativity, Pronto!